Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Multi-Robot Multi-Goal Path Planning

 \subsubsection{Task}

-A task $S$ consists of the robots that are assigned to the task, and a set of constraints $g$\footnote{Typically, the constraint $g$ is a single goal pose or a goal region, but can also be a more complex constraint such as a grasp constraint.} that need to be fulfilled to consider the task done.
+A task consists of the robots that are assigned to the task, and a set of goal-constraints $g$ that need to be fulfilled to consider the task done\footnote{Additionally, a task could include path constraints $h$ during a task, such as, e.g., an orientation constraint on the end-effector of a robot.
+This requires constrained planning, which we leave for future work.}.
+Typically, the constraint $g$ is a single goal pose or a goal region, but $g$ could also be a more complex nonlinear constraint such as a grasp constraint.
+We do not assume anything on how $g$ is defined except that we can sample constraint-satisfying configurations (e.g., using projection methods).
 A task can have post-conditions that can alter the scene-graph of the environment, i.e., which objects are linked to each other.
-As example, consider the task 'robot $r_1$ grasps object $o_1$': Here, the goal constraints are that the robot is grasping $o_1$, and the post-condition is that $o_1$ is linked to the end-effector of the robot.
+As example, consider the task `robot $r_1$ grasps object $o_1$': Here, the goal constraints are that the robot is grasping $o_1$, and the post-condition is that $o_1$ is linked to the end-effector of the robot.